designstem/projects/colorblind/index.md

 -

-~White light is made up of all the colours of the rainbow (and everything in between).
+~**White light** is made up of **all the colours of the rainbow** (and everything in between).
 In a rainbow, colours merge smoothly and continuously from one colour to another.
-We call this the visible spectrum, as colours represent a narrow range of the wavelengths in the wider electromagnetic spectrum which are visible to the human eye.~
+We call this **the visible spectrum**, as colours represent a narrow range of the wavelengths in the wider electromagnetic spectrum which are visible to the human eye.~

-#### ~But light waves are colourless.
-Colour doesn’t actually exist!~ 😲
+#### ~But light waves are colourless.<br />Colour doesn’t actually exist!~ 😲

+&nbsp;

 <f-next-button title="But..." />